-EMC’s sustainable packaging program seeks to maximize environmental benefits across the product lifecycle.
+EMC’s sustainable packaging program promotes innovation and seeks to maximize environmental benefits across the product lifecycle.
 We collaborate — both internally and externally with suppliers and other stakeholders — to identify opportunities, generate ideas, and implement projects that reduce environmental impact and cost.
-Our process includes these steps:

 - Product sourcing — we collaborate with suppliers to apply packaging best practices that integrate sustainability into our inbound supply chain.
 Our attention in this area is on high-volume packs for multi-sourced parts to promote “positive competition” among suppliers.

-- We then focus on optimizing the packaging of our finished product for transport, emphasizing “right-sizing” to reduce excess material weights and volumes.
-This helps us lower costs and fuel consumption, as it allows more product to be loaded into each truck, plane, train, and ship we use to transport our solutions to our customers.
+- Right Sizing — we focus on optimizing the packaging of our finished product for transport, emphasizing “right-sizing” to reduce excess material weights and volumes.
+This helps us lower costs and fuel consumption, as it allows more product to be loaded into each truck, plane, train, and ship we use to transport our products to our customers.

-- Finally, we design our packaging with end of life in mind, prioritizing reusability and sustainable materials to drive cost and waste reductions – both for us and for our customers.
+- Sustainable Materials — we design our packaging with end-of-life in mind, prioritizing reusability and sustainable materials to drive cost and waste reductions for EMC and our customers.

-Our highest packaging priority is product protection and – just as different product shapes, sizes, and transportation scenarios require different protective solutions – our sustainable packaging design strategy must be tailored to the needs of each product.
-With an emphasis on right-sizing and renewable materials, we have set a target to optimize 95 percent of our packs for sustainable design by 2020.
-We will drive progress toward this target through a “balanced scorecard” approach for our high-volume packs.
-In 2014, we intend to do the following:
+Different product shapes, sizes, and transportation scenarios require different protective solutions, and our sustainable packaging design approach is adaptable to take into account these varying needs.
+With an emphasis on right-sizing and renewable materials, we have set a target to optimize 95 percent of our high-volume customer-facing packs for sustainable design by 2020.

 |Renewable1 /Recyclable2 /Biodegradable content by weight||75%||90%||99+%|